SOS Children's Village Igarassu

 Igarassu is a town in Brazil's state of Pernambuco, located around 32 kilometers from Recife, the fourth largest city in Brazil.

 Most people live off agriculture, fishing and tourism.
 This work, mostly in rural areas, is seasonal and not well paid.
 As a result, many families end up moving to the cities in search of a better life.
 However, they often end up living in unsafe and overcrowded settlements on the edges of town.

 Poverty continues to mark the lives of tens of thousands in the area: they are without medical assistance, sanitation and decent housing.
 Because of economic hardship, many children are forced to go out to work to contribute to the family income.
 In many cases, they also drop out of school.

+Families and children living in the area are also exposed to violence.
 Homicide rates in Brazil are traditionally higher than in most other Latin American countries, in particular among young males between 15 and 19 years of age with little or no educational background.
-Walking the streets of Recife after dusk can be extremely dangerous: the city is marked by the second highest murder rate in the country after Rio de Janeiro.
+Walking the streets of nearby Recife after dusk can be extremely dangerous: the city has one of the highest murder rates in the country.

 SOS Children's Village provides support to families in need